 - MFP/802.11w — Indicates whether MFP/802.11w is enabled or disabled on the SSID.
 Any is the default value.
 You can select an option from MFP/802.11w enabled or MFP/802.11 disabled, after you deselect Any.

 - Allowed Networks — Select the networks where wireless traffic on the SSID is mapped through Authorized APs.
 Select Any to allow wireless traffic on this SSID to be mapped to any network.
 Alternatively, you can deselect Any and choose from networks that are discovered automatically or add new networks that are not yet discovered.

 - Allowed AP Vendors — AP vendors that are allowed to be connected to the SSID or network.
 Any is the default value that allows all devices.
 To select one or more vendors from a predefined list of AP vendors, clear the Any check box.
 If you used WatchGuard Go to create your Wi-Fi networks, the Allowed AP Vendors setting is set to WatchGuard, which allows only WatchGuard-branded devices on the network.

 - Click Save to save the policy or click Save & Apply to save the policy and apply it to the current location.

 Repeat these steps for each SSID that you want to protect.

-Click the Advanced Settings link on the Authorized WiFi Policy page to configure Access Point Pre-Classification settings.
+Click the Advanced Settings link at the bottom of the Authorized WiFi Policy page to configure Access Point Pre-Classification and No WiFi Networks settings.